 One of the biggest challenges we observe in creative teams is the sheer amount of creative energy spent on manual, repetitive and frankly boring tasks.

 With a template-thinking mentality it is possible to stay creative, especially when it comes to optimising dynamic elements such as colours, fonts, design and layout.

 Not to mention that nowadays digital creative leads no longer have to make each iteration by themselves.
 With the correct tools they can leave the iterating and other repetitive tasks up to Creative Automation and focus instead on designing stunning creative assets.

 One of the biggest benefits of template-thinking is the scalability that it allows .
 You can create hundreds of iterations of your ad in minutes, be it in different formats, layouts or languages.
 By importing data in the form of spreadsheets you can quickly and easily generate creative assets in bulk.

-This benefit makes template-thinking perfect to fit your localization needs as creating iterations of your ads that have different languages, copy, colors, or models can be done at a click of a button.
+This benefit makes template-thinking perfect to fit your localisation needs as creating iterations of your ads that have different languages, copy, colours, or models can be done at a click of a button.

 You may know the age old saying: “Time is money and money is time”.
 Well, when it comes to creating creative assets for your ad campaigns there have been no truer words.
 Marketers know that the more iterations or versions you want of your ad, the more time and money you have to spend on it.

 By integrating template-thinking into your workflows, your spending on resources can be cut in half.
 But don’t take our word for it.
 The feedback from our clients shows that there is a 54% reduction of time and a 62% reduction of cost when adopting the use of our Creative Automation platform.

 1. More free time for creative work: With a template-thinking mentality, creative teams can save their energy for what really matters: creativity.